prasannasPitch/Projects_Self_Driving_Car/Extended_Kalman_Filter/README.md

 - Cameras are the master of classification and texture interpretation.
 By far the cheapest and most available sensor (but not the cheapest processing), cameras use massive amounts of data (full HD means millions of pixel or Megabytes at every frame), making processing a computational intense and algorithmically complex job.
 Unlike both lidar and radar, cameras can see color, making them the best for scene interpretation.

 ![classification](https://user-images.githubusercontent.com/37708330/50005132-8a523780-ffa9-11e8-8229-aaf60b765043.png)

+## Sensor Fusion by Kalman Filter:

+As we could see, both Lidar and Radar has its own strengths and limitations.
+As mentioned above, Lidar can map the surrounding and Radar can detect motion of other objects in surroundings.
+Combining measurements from both these sensors can result in accurate tracking of objects around a moving vechicle.
+Therefore sensor fusion technique should be implemented to use the advantages of both the sensors.
+One way of implementing sensor fusion is by implementing a Kalman Filter.